animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 The Regions created are local to the application process that created the Regions.
 If the application is a peer `Cache`, the Regions exist only on the application node.
-If the application is a `ClientCache`, then {sdg-acronym} creates client `PROXY` Regions and expects those Regions with the same name to already exist on the servers in the cluster.
+If the application is a `ClientCache`, then SDG creates client `PROXY` Regions and expects those Regions with the same name to already exist on the servers in the cluster.